 Surfshark is a newer provider with a smaller server network, but it’s a great option for those in Canada who want to unblock region-locked content from abroad.
 That includes US Netflix, BBC iPlayer, Hulu, and Amazon Prime Video, among others.
 Best of all, Surfshark stands out by letting you connect as many devices as you want—no limits on simultaneous connections.

-Surfshark uses strong encryption and keeps no logs.
+Surfshark uses strong encryption and keeps no connection logs.
 A kill switch in the app prevents unencrypted traffic from leaking onto your network if the VPN connection falters.
 24/7 live chat support is available.

 Apps are available for Windows, MacOS, iOS, Android, and Linux.